Powell scores 23, Seton Hall wins its sixth in row, 69-55

 Seton Hall rallied from an 11-point deficit and took a 40-37 halftime lead as Powell hit a 3-pointer and a layup in the final 45 seconds.

-Howard and Powell stole the show in the half.
+Howard and Powell stole the show in the first half.
 Howard scored 11 points in the opening six-plus minutes and finished with 18 points.
-Powell, who did not score his first basket in the opening nine minutes, finished with 16 points.
+Powell, who did not score his first basket in the opening nine minutes, finished with 16 points in the half.

 UP NEXT: